Two More Years

 "Two More Years" is a single by Bloc Party.
 It reached number 7 in the UK Singles Chart, making it the second of the band's top ten hits.
+Originally a non-album single, it was later added as a bonus track on re-released versions of the group's debut album, Silent Alarm.

 Track listing

 All lyrics by Kele Okereke (except where noted).
 All music composed by Bloc Party (Kele Okereke, Russell Lissack, Gordon Moakes & Matt Tong).
 All tracks produced by Paul Epworth and Bloc Party.